InfluxCommunity/influxdb3-js/README.md

 ## Contribution

-If you would like to contribute code you can do through GitHub by forking the repository and sending a pull request into the `main` branch.
+To contribute to this project, fork the GitHub repository and send a pull request based on the `main` branch.

 ## Development

 ### Update the Flight Client

-As of now, we're responsible for generating the Flight Client by ourself.
+For now, we're responsible for generating the Flight client.
 However, its Protobuf interfaces may undergo changes over time.

-To re-generate the Flight Client, we have provided a script that can be executed using `yarn flight`.
-This script will clone the Flight Protobuf repository and generate new TypeScript files into the client.
+To regenerate the Flight client, use the `yarn flight` command to execute the provided script.
+The script will clone the Flight Protobuf repository and generate new TypeScript files in `./src/generated/flight`.

 ## License